 See nuclear missiles with the range of 11,000 km and the flight time to the United States of 24 minutes.

-See missiles that carried 10 nuclear bombs and could cover 200 000 square kilometers
+See missiles that could cover 200 000 square kilometers

 Chernobyl nuclear power plant tours have become a popular tourist destination due to the apocalyptic looks of the area and the atmosphere of silence.